Championship: Cardiff v Middlesbrough tips

 Is Saturday’s game his final opportunity to save himself?

-In the opposite dugout is veteran boss Neil Warnock who guided the Bluebirds to promotion in 2018.
+In the opposite dugout is veteran boss Warnock who guided the Bluebirds to promotion in 2018.

 Now, almost a quarter of the way into Warnock’s second season in charge, three wins from their past four have propelled Boro to within three points of the play-offs.